 The Social Security Administration (SSA) doesn't generally use the term "permanently disabled" when evaluating disability claims.
 Your impairment must last a year or more (or be expected to last that long) to qualify for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) disability benefits.

 There are some conditions that Social Security doesn't expect to be permanent but will still qualify for disability benefits.
 For instance, if you receive a lung transplant, you'd qualify for benefits for three years, but then you'd be expected to recover and not need benefits.

-When Social Security expects an impairment to improve, the recipient receives an award letter with the notation "medical improvement expected (MIE)."
-When Social Security expects an impairment to be permanent, the recipient receives an award letter with the notation "medical improvement not expected (MINE)."
+When Social Security expects an impairment to improve, the recipient receives an award letter with the notation: "medical improvement expected (MIE)."
+When Social Security expects an impairment to be permanent, the award letter has the notation "medical improvement not expected (MINE)."

 If your case is labeled MIE, you might undergo a continuing disability review within six to eighteen months to see if you still qualify for disability benefits.
 But if your case is labeled MINE, you likely won't face a continuing disability review for seven years.
 And in most cases, you'll stop being scheduled for reviews after age 52.